temporalio/helm-charts/README.md

 ~/temporal-helm$ helm dependencies update
 ```

-## Install Temporal Helm chart
+## Install Temporal with Helm Chart

-Temporal can be configured to run with a variety of different dependencies and the Helm chart installs these by default:
+Temporal can be configured to run with various dependencies.
+The default "Batteries Included" Helm Chart configuration deploys and configures the following components:

 * Cassandra
 * ElasticSearch